LocalGoddess/Hammer86gn/README.md

 # About Me

 - My Current Favorite Language: C++ then Java
-- Currently Improving my C++ Abilities
+- Currently Working on Discord.jar and Crystallized
 - I can speak english and some German
-- My Favorite Colour: Red
+- My Favorite Color: red
 - I am from the United States of America

 Language I use: